 In general, the amount of a Special Allowance Payment is the difference between the amount of interest the lender receives from the borrower or the government and the amount that is provided under requirements in the Higher Education Act.
-The interest amount provided under the Higher Education Act is determined quarterly and is based on an index of either: (1) the quarterly average of three-month financial commercial paper (the "Commercial Paper Index"), or (2) the ninety-one day U.S. Treasury Bill rate; plus the legislated Special Allowance Payment subsidy.
+The interest amount provided under the Higher Education Act is determined quarterly and has been based on an index of either: (1) the quarterly average of three-month financial commercial paper (the "Commercial Paper Index"), or (2) the ninety-one day U.S. Treasury Bill rate; plus the legislated Special Allowance Payment subsidy.
 For loans first disbursed on or after April 1, 2006, interest collected from borrowers is limited to the Special Allowance Payment calculation.
 In these circumstances, we rebate the calculated excess interest back to the Department of Education.

-Substantially all of our FFEL Program Loans have a lender's yield based on the Commercial Paper Index.
-A recent omnibus spending bill, contains an election to allow a lender/holder of FFEL Program loans, such as OSLA, to switch from the Commercial Paper Index to 1-Month LIBOR index if, by April 1, 2012, the holder of the loan affirmatively and permanently waives all contractual, statutory, or other legal rights to a special allowance paid pursuant to the Commercial Paper Index in effect at the time the loans were first disbursed.
-It is not known at this time what affect this election to switch, if available and elected by OSLA, would have on our FFEL Program loans.
+Substantially all of our FFEL Program Loans had a lender's yield based on the Commercial Paper Index.
+A recent omnibus spending bill, contained an election to allow a lender/holder of FFEL Program loans, such as OSLA, to switch from the Commercial Paper Index to 1-Month LIBOR index if, by April 1, 2012, the holder of the loan affirmatively and permanently waives all contractual, statutory, or other legal rights to a special allowance paid pursuant to the Commercial Paper Index in effect at the time the loans were first disbursed.
+We filed the election and waiver to change the Special Allowance Payment index on the loans that we own to the 1-Month LIBOR index on March 30, 2012 and that filing was accepted and the election approved by the Department.